 Rael Jones is an Emmy nominated composer and multi-instrumentalist based in London.
 He recently completed the score to the Focus Features film Mrs. Harris Goes to Paris directed by Anthony Fabian.
 The film has received high praise, with special regard for Rael's score.
 He also scored the Fox Searchlight romantic thriller My Cousin Rachel, starring Rachel Weisz and Sam Claflin, directed by Roger Michell.
-Recorded and mixed at Air Studios with a 60 piece orchestra, the soundtrack album was released by Sony Classical in June to coincide with the film’s international cinematic debut.
+The soundtrack album was released by Sony Classical in June to coincide with the film’s international cinematic debut.

 Sony Classical also released Rael’s score to the Weinstein Company feature Suite Française, which was directed by Saul Dibb and stars Michelle Williams, Kristen Scott Thomas and Sam Riley.
 The film is based on the Irène Némirovsky novels about the German occupation in France.
 A stunning orchestral and piano score recorded and mixed at Abbey Road Studios led Rael to be nominated for a Primetime Emmy in 2017.

 Rael's most recent TV work is the series Ten Percent for BRON Studios and Prime Video.
-He also wrote the music for Hulu & ITV’s ongoing series Harlots, set in the 18th Century brothels of London.
-The show is written, directed and produced entirely by women.
+He also wrote the music for Hulu & ITV’s series Harlots, set in the 18th Century brothels of London.
+The show was written, directed and produced entirely by women.
 The boldly anachronistic soundtrack mixes heavy electronica and rock genres, reflecting the present-tense experiences and rebellious nature of the women depicted in the programme.
 Rael also scored the miniseries The Salisbury Poisonings directed by Saul Dibb on AMC+.

-His other scores include Supersonic, the Oasis documentary from the producers of the Oscar winning “Amy”, The TV adaptation of Zadie Smith’s NW directed by Saul Dibb; the black comedy Ill Behaviour from writer Sam Bain, the coming-of-age drama Kids In Love, starring Cara Delevingne and Will Poulter, and the feature documentary Still The Enemy Within about the British Mining strikes of the 1980s.
+His other scores include Supersonic, the Oasis documentary from the producers of the Oscar winning “Amy”, The TV adaptation of Zadie Smith’s NW directed by Saul Dibb, the coming-of-age drama Kids In Love, starring Cara Delevingne and Will Poulter, and the feature documentary Still The Enemy Within about the British Mining strikes of the 1980s.

 Rael has also contributed additional music for the four series of the BBC’s hit drama Sherlock, working with composers David Arnold and Michael Price.
 He was nominated for Emmys for his work on the series in both 2016 and 2017.
 Other Additional Composition credits include Everest, Horrid Henry: The Movie and Island.